rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 const test = curry({} as any)
 ```

-(This looks like growing pains, it should work and probably will in future versions of TS.)
+(This looks like growing pains, it should work, and probably will in future versions of TS.)

 Using types requires some experience, knowledge, and patience.
 More advanced types come with more misleading error messages, it takes experience to find the underlying cause of a misleading compilation error, and that is true in any language.